chriscerie/roact-spring/README.md

 `roact-spring` is the perfect bridge between declarative and imperative animations.
 It takes the best of both worlds and packs them into one flexible library.

 ### Fluid, powerful, painless
 `roact-spring` is designed to make animations fluid, powerful, and painless to build and maintain.
-Animation becomes easy and approachable, and everything you do looks and feel natural by default.
+Animation becomes easy and approachable, and everything you do look and feel natural by default.

 ### Versatile
 `roact-spring` works with most data types and provides extensible configurations that makes it painless to create advanced animations.